Testing the universality of cosmic-ray nuclei from protons to oxygen with AMS-02: Introduction

-With the recent precise measurements of AMS-02, the test of CR universality can be extended to the heavier CR species, in particular, Carbon (C) and Oxygen (O), i.e. the two most abundant species after Helium which are directly accelerated at the sources, the so-called primary CRs.
+With the recent precise measurements of AMS-02 it is, thus, natural to extend the test of CR universality to heavier CR species with the same $A/Z$ ratio, in particular, for Carbon (C) and Oxygen (O), i.e. the two most abundant species after Helium which are directly accelerated at the sources, the so-called primary CRs.
 Here, the measurements of AMS-02 find the same slope within uncertainties \cite{Aguilar:2017hno}, suggesting that CR universality is preserved.
-However, upon further inspection the correct conclusion is the opposite.
-If He, C, and O are injected at the sources with the same spectrum, the above-mentioned propagation effects should produce different slopes for the observed fluxes since these nuclei experience different energy losses.
+However, further inspection suggests the opposite conclusion as the correct one.
+Indeed, if He, C, and O are injected at the sources with the same spectrum, the above-mentioned propagation effects should produce different slopes for the observed fluxes since these nuclei experience different energy losses.
 The situation is actually more complex because He and C are not completely primary but have a non-negligible (at the $\sim 10\%$ level) secondary component, i.e., He and C produced during propagation from the fragmentation of heavier nuclei.
 The presence of this secondary component also alters the slope of the observed spectrum, which is the sum over all isotopes.
 Separate isotopic measurements are available only in a few cases and for limited energy ranges.
-One of the main goals of the present study is thus to address this issue in detail and investigate whether CR universality for He, C, and O is valid or not.
+One of the main goals of the present study is thus to address this issue in detail and investigate whether CR universality for He, C, and O holds or not.